College & University

 Most of our teens have dreams of attending some sort of college or university after they finish high school, and we want to make sure they are on track to do so.

-Our Career Counselor will work closely with Guidance Counselors to ensure that the teens are meeting high school graduation requirements and taking the appropriate steps to work toward admission in higher education.
+Our teen staff work closely with Guidance Counselors to ensure that the teens are meeting high school graduation requirements and taking the appropriate steps to work toward admission in higher education.

 With the rapid advances in technology, new jobs are created every year.
 In addition to this, jobs in traditional manufacturing or hands-on fields are changing as well.
 For example, electricians now need to have skills for "smart" homes and other equipment.
 We are also entering the age where Baby Boomers are retiring – which will leave a few millions jobs available to our teens as they come of age to join the workforce.

 As a part of the Destinations program, we introduce our teens to career paths that may not require college or university education, but still offer competitive salaries/wages.
 These career paths generally require some level of technical educational, such as plumbing, carpentry, auto mechanic and machinery to name few.

 Career Speakers & Tours are published in the Parent Portal Calendar.

 Teens who are interested in having a military career after high school, have a number of opportunities available.
 We have a partnership with our local U.S. Army recruiter’s office, and they come to the clubs periodically to speak about how to join and what it entails.

 Often, teens can get their college education paid for by serving in the military, and the skills teens learn while serving are transferable to careers in civilian life.

 Military Guest Speakers & Opportunities are published in the Parent Portal.

 What about scholarships and financial aid?